ibm-cloud-docs/secrets-manager/engine-private.md

 {: codeblock}

-To verify that the CA chain is from the context of a leaf certificate, you can configure your CAs in {{site.data.keyword.secrets-manager_short}} with the property `"issuing_certificates_urls_encoded": true`.
+To verify that the CA chain is from the context of a leaf certificate, you can configure your Certificate Authorities in {{site.data.keyword.secrets-manager_short}} with the property `"issuing_certificates_urls_encoded": true`.
 In each leaf or intermediate CA certificate, this configuration encodes the URL that is used for downloading the issuing CA certificate in the property `Authority Information Access/CA Issuers`.
 Then, your CA validator can validate each CA certificate.

 ## Next steps
 {: #prepare-create-certificates-next-steps}